 Later gather around a roaring fire in the earthlodge, where a traditional feast is served for your enjoyment.
-An unforgettable evening continues with traditional stories and American Indian flute music.
+An unforgettable evening continues with traditional feast and stories.

 This outdoor program requires moderate physical activity and is recommended for ages 12 years and older.
 Participants are responsible for their own warm clothing.
 A memorable and safe experience for all participants is our goal.
 Warm drinks and indoor alternatives will be available throughout the day.

 Registration is $65 per person.
 The fee includes two hearty meals, use of snowshoes, all activity supplies, and presentations.
-To register click https://heritageout2014.eventbrite.com/ and follow the steps.
+To register click here and follow the steps.
 Payment in full is required at the time of registration.
 No refunds are available unless the event is cancelled due to weather.
-The registration deadline is end of day, February 1, 2014, and is limited to 21 people, on a first come, first served basis.
+The registration deadline is end of day, February 11, 2015, and is limited to 30 people, on a first come, first served basis.